facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 ### iOS

-To configure iOS to use the new architecture, navigate to the `ios` directory and run the following:
+Navigate to the `ios` directory and run the following:

 ```shell
 # from `ios` directory